-During those freezing winter months, there’s nothing more comfortable than sitting around the fireplace, feeling warm and cozy.
-But to ensure that your chimney works on top of its ability, you should clean or repair it on a regular basis.
-Any HVAC Contractor Arlington can assist you in getting your chimney cleaned.
-But when should you opt for such a service?
+During those freezing winter months, there’s nothing more comfortable than sitting around the fireplace, feeling warm and content.
+To ensure your chimney is in the best condition, you should clean or repair it on a regular basis.
+Our HVAC Contractor Arlington can assist you in getting your chimney cleaned.

 Here is a checklist to help you figure out if and when you should clean your chimney.

 How Can You Tell If Your Chimney Needs Cleaning?

 Let’s take a closer look at each of the warning indicators now that you know what to look for.

 - Black, oily stains on the walls of your fireplace